mikanikos/Fork-Accountability/docs/3-accountability-algorithm.md

                 vs = getVoteSetFromRound(hvs, r)

                 # check for equivocation
-                if vs.sent contains more than one Prevote or Precommit in round r: faultyProcesses = faultyProcesses + hvs.sender
+                if vs.sent contains more than one PREVOTE or PRECOMMIT in round r: faultyProcesses = faultyProcesses + hvs.sender

                 # if the hvs was not inferred, check for correctness of the execution in round r according to tendermint consenus algorithm rules
                 if !hvs.inferred:

-                    # check if process sent a precommit or a prevote without proper justiifcation (prevotes must contain valid justifications)
+                    # check if process sent a PRECOMMIT or a PREVOTE without proper justiifcation (PREVOTE messages must contain valid justifications)
-                    if vs.sent contains a precommit or prevote without a valid justification: faultyProcesses = faultyProcesses + hvs.sender
+                    if vs.sent contains a PRECOMMIT or PREVOTE without a valid justification: faultyProcesses = faultyProcesses + hvs.sender